 The following outline indicates the minimum amount of information that should appear in your report.
 On occasion it may be necessary to include additional information in the report.
 All reports must be type written.

-Title:

-Include the title of the experiment at the beginning of the report.
+Title:Include the title of the experiment at the beginning of the report.

-Objective:

-The objective should clearly state what are the key quantitative results that you are seeking in the experiment as well as the method utilized to determine these results.
-You should list specific chemicals and procedures used.
+Objective: The objective should clearly state what are the key quantitative results that you are seeking in the experiment.

-Procedure:

-You have included the procedure in your laboratory notebook; therefore, there is no need to include the procedure here.
+Procedure: You have included the procedure in your laboratory notebook; therefore, there is no need to include the procedure here.
 Simply reference your lab notebook and the page numbers where the procedure can be found.
 You will be turning in the carbon copies from your notebook also.

-Data and Calculations:

-Data should be listed in a table or tables.
+Data and Calculations: Data should be listed in a table or tables.
 All data should be clearly labeled and should include the proper units of measurement.
 You may also be required to graph your results.
 The graph should be included in this section and all axes should be labeled with the proper units.

 Also, since your lab reports must be typed, you will need to learn how to use superscript and subscript notation.
-For example, the chemical formula for magnesium phosphate is $Mg_3(PO_4)2$ not $Mg_3(PO_4)2$.
+For example, the chemical formula for magnesium phosphate is Mg3(PO4)2 not Mg3(PO4)2.